 from the speaker.
 If several speakers are involved, they'd have to march around him.

-(To say nothing of what the wearer would look like, while ballroom dancing for example).
+(To say nothing of what the wearer would look like, for example, while ballroom dancing).

 This strange-looking hearing horn used a seashell to gather and amplify the sound.
-It took advantage of the twisted, narrowing nautiloid channel in the shell to amplify.
+It took advantage of the nautiloid channel in the shell to amplify.